Back Acne Treatment: Everything You Should Know

 Effective home care complements professional treatment:

-Moisturizing with non-comedogenic, oil-free products maintains skin barrier function.
+Moisturising with non-comedogenic, oil-free products maintains skin barrier function.
 Look for ingredients like niacinamide or hyaluronic acid that hydrate without clogging pores.

 Clothing choices affect acne development.
 Wear loose-fitting, breathable fabrics during exercise and change immediately after sweating.
 Wash workout gear after each use with fragrance-free detergent.